yizhou82/2DGame/README.md

 interacting with JFrame.
 A few challenges included adding player collisions and animating the player and objects in the game.

 Finding some guide on the internet, I was able to produce a small game which utilized the java abstract window toolkit and many other utilities.
+To prevent myself from typing mindlessly, I coded as much as I can before looking for a solution online.
+This way, I can make sure I make the most out of my game developing experience, along with practicing my debugging skills.

 In the future, I plan to update and further develop this game, such as making enemy entities move and follow the player.

 # Lore